dottjt/plastic/chapters/09-restaurant.md

 day: ""
 ---

-## Scene 1 START
+## Scene 1 START - taxi.

 ### Describe Taxi Ride

 One and three.
 1 and 3.
 Left.
 Right.
 Tip.
 Tap.
-Winky fuckin' driver, racist casually.
-Soy boy, fun toy.
-Sudofed window stares.
+Winky fuckin' driver.
+The drink is casually racist.
+Soy boy sits with a Sudofed window shake.
+Red Raccoon crave; lavish lurch fringe.
 Two and four.
 2 and 4.
 Steamroll grief machine.
-I was zero.
-I was 0.
-Sittin' in the middle.
-Country symptom blues.
 Even numbers by my side.
 Black and pale.
 Arms like bale.
-Milo blows me a kiss.
+Milo blows a kiss.

 "So, what did you get up to today?", sparks Mia.
 Hopeless in her crown.
-Milo interjects.
+Treating each interaction as a tea party to be festooned by the etch of one's company.
+Milo interjects rudely.
+Furthermore, she no longer seems sober.
+I assume she popped a pill earlier when no one was looking.
+She places her arm around me and blurts.

 ### Milo Interjects

-"Oh, you know.
-Hanging out.
+"Oh, you knoowww.
+Hangin' out.
+Gettin' naked.
+Havin' a quick fuck.
 Do you guys hang out much?"
 I was beginning to regret everything.
+Mia must have thought I was a fool, and it was clear Milo hadn't changed at all.
+Sickly n' irascibile.
+As impoverised in the misery which I too had in exceptional terms, pathetically pursued without discourse.

+Drown me in cum and cry

-As I found myself trapped inside the morose interlude of the cab interior, now melting into shades of grey I hadn't seen since high school.
+An orgasm away from the reckless .
+Trapped inside the morose interlude of the cab interior, I couldn't have thought of anything more pleasant than to simply disappear into the void and never come back.
+Instead, I laid witness to everything I ever despised, now melting away into shades of grey I hadn't seen since high school.
 Passive in its dismantle.
 Modest in its self-harm.
 Ruthless.
 Agoraphobic.
 Questioning why I'd accepted a deal with the devil.

 "Uh, we've met once.
 He helped me move some stuff into my apartment.
 Are you guys together?", responds Mia.
 Milo interjects again.

 ### Character Unsure of Milo

 "Yes.
-We are."
+We are, and you better believe it."
 She kisses me tautly on the cheek.
+Eyes

+"Actually, we only

  I don't feel safe to respond, and yet it made me crave her more.
 I wanted to feel desired.
 To feel like a piece of meat being chewed on my two women, hastily fighting for my corpse.

 I wasn't quite sure what I saw when I looked into Milo's eyes for a second time.
 It was as if the angel I'd envisioned had completely faded away; replaced by the deranged rhapsody of a murderous vixen.
+And yet she made me feel complete as a person.
+It felt as if we were the same person inside.

-And yet I couldn't stop staring at her ideal figure .
+I couldn't stop staring at her ideal figure .

  and the confidence which